GoogleChrome/web.dev/src/site/content/en/blog/color-scheme/index.md

 title: The `color-scheme` CSS property and the corresponding meta tag
 subhead: |
-  The `color-scheme` CSS property and the corresponding meta tag allow developers to opt in their pages to theme-specific defaults of the user-agent stylesheet.
+  The `color-scheme` CSS property and the corresponding meta tag allow developers to opt their pages in to the theme-specific defaults of the user-agent stylesheet.
 authors:
   - thomassteiner
 date: 2020-03-27